ZEUSOFCS/Instashot/README.md

 ### Description

-Screenshot with Instashot- screenshot at one touch, ✋ no more cluttering your desktop as Instashot allows you to review and send screenshots directly where you want.
+Screenshot with Instashot- screenshot at one touch. ✋ No more cluttering your desktop as Instashot allows you to review and send screenshots directly where you want.

 ### Features
   Screenshot Shortcut: